 Income from the supply of services is recognised at fair value of the consideration received or receivable and represents the value of services to the extent there is a right to consideration.

-Income from tuition fees, including employer funding for co-investment funded apprenticeships is recognised over the period for which it is received.
+Income from tuition fees including employer funding for co-investment funded apprenticeships is stated gross of any expenditure which is not a discount and is recognised in the period for which it is received.

 Investment income